 /server <database-server> /port <service-port> /database <database-name> [/user <user-name> /password <password>]

 If the user and password are omitted, Windows Authentication is used to connect to the database

-When installing the Jet Service Tier, the service account specified needs to have write access to the Jet Configuration Service folder in the Program Files directory.
+When installing the Jet Service Tier, the service account specified needs to have write access to the Jet Services folder in the Program Files directory.
 This permission is given by the Jet Service Tier installer unless the user account that runs services has been changed from the default.
 In this case, the permission will need to be given explicitly.